microsoft/AdaptiveCards/docs/wwwroot/documentation/markdown/display/libraries/Android.md

 ```
 nuget install AdaptiveCards.Android
 ```
-## Create an instance of your renderer
+## Create an instance of the renderer
-The next step is to create an instance of the renderer library.
+Create an instance of the renderer library.
 ```csharp
 var renderer = new AndroidRenderer(hostConfig, this.Resources, onAction, OnMissingInput);
 ```

 ## Hook up action callback
-To hook up action events you pass in a callback when you instantiate your renderer
+To hook up action events, pass in a callback when you instantiate the renderer.
 ```csharp
 var hostConfig = new HostConfig() { ... };
 var renderer = new AndroidRenderer(..., actionCallback:  _onAction);
 ```

 ## Render a card
-Now you get a card from some source and you want to render it.
-This is super easy:
+Acquire a card from some source and render it.

 ```csharp
 var uiCard = renderer.RenderAdaptiveCard(card);